drshahizan/special-topic-data-engineering/project/proposal/Gadgeteen/Proposal_Gadgeteen.md

 IV.
 NLTK (Natural Language Toolkit): Use for sentiment analysis

-V.	PowerBi: To visualize and explore the data.
+V.	PowerBI: To visualize and explore the data.

 <b>Other Relevant Information:</b>